 7.3.5.7 Port Description

-The port description request OFPMP_PORT_DESCRIPTION enables the controller to get a description of all the ports in the system that support OpenFlow.
+The port description request OFPMP_PORT_DESCRIPTION enables the controller to get a description of all the standard ports of the OpenFlow switch (see 4.2).
 The request body is empty.
 The reply body consists of an array of the following: